Central Bangna: Waterpark

 The waterpark at CentralPlaza Bangna first opened as Leo Land Waterpark, located on the sixth floor of the department store.
 It was closed for a major renovation in 2014.
 On 18 February 2016, the waterpark was reopened as "Pororo AquaPark Bangkok", designed under the theme of Pororo the Little Penguin.
 It was the second Pororo Aquapark after the first opened in Singapore in 2015.

 Central City Tower

-Central City Tower was a 37 floors office building located besides the CentralPlaza Bangna department store.
-Central Pattana was acquired the tower together with the department store in 2001.
-The tower's major tenant were tutors, language school, health care & beauty parlour and clinic.
+Central City Tower is a 37 floor office building located besides the CentralPlaza Bangna department store.
+Central Pattana has acquired the tower together with the department store in 2001.
+The tower's major tenant are tutors, a language school, health care & beauty parlors and a clinic.